mhiatt/hugo-blog/content/about/index.md

 title = "About"
 +++

-I am an full stack developer with a particular focus on NodeJS and javascript.
+I am an full stack developer with a particular focus on NodeJS and JavaScript.
 I enjoy working on projects where I have my hands in all aspects of the application, including the user interface, api, and the database driving it.

 ***